 To thaw pizza dough quickly in cold water:

-- Remove all the air, seal the bag and submerge the dough into a bowl or sink of cold water.
+- Remove all the air, seal the bag, and submerge the dough in a large bowl or sink of cold water.

 - Change the water every 15 minutes.